davestewart/davestewart-site-old/content/blog/programming/nuxt-layers/index.md

 ### Steps to migrate

-Migrating an existing site isn't difficult, but you should treat it like any other major refactor and aim to go slow; migrate feature-by-feature, folder-by-folder, or file-by-file, as things will break as you move them.
+Migrating an existing site isn't difficult, but you should treat it like any other major refactor and aim to go slow; migrate feature-by-feature, folder-by-folder, or file-by-file – **as things will break as you move them**.

 Set aside a few hours for a small site, and a day or more for a larger, in-production one.

 Before you start:

 - review key [Nuxt concerns](#nuxt-concerns) to get a good overview of each
-- have rough plan of the domains you'll create and the concerns you'll group
-- create a `migration` branch for all your changes
+- create a `migration` branch to isolate your updates from your working code

 Make a plan to work on:

 - global concerns, such as `base`
 - specific domains, such as `blog`, `home`, etc

+Ideally, start with:

+- Use an IDE like Webstorm which rewrites your paths as you move files
+- create aliases for all layers

-Once you've decided, tackle a single domain / layer at a time:
+Then, tackle a single domain / layer at a time:

 - create the new layer:
   - add a top-level folder